DIDSR/DomId/README_paper.md

-Here is the summary of steps to reproduce results presented in the paper.
+This is a summary of the steps to reproduce results presented in [Sidulova et al. 2023].
 Base Model experiments are the experiments with no condition applied to the model.

+*[Sidulova et al. 2023]* Sidulova, Sun, Gossmann, "DEEP UNSUPERVISED CLUSTERING FOR CONDITIONAL IDENTIFICATION OF SUBGROUPS WITHIN A DIGITAL PATHOLOGY IMAGE SET," in review, 2023.

 # Base Model Experiments